 Signs Your Account is Compromised

-In today’s information security threat landscape, the creativity, ingenuity, and perseverance of the cybercrimimals who want to steal your credentials seems to have no limits.
+In today’s information security threat landscape, the creativity, ingenuity, and perseverance of the cybercrimimals who want to steal your credentials seem to have no limits.
 If it isn’t credential-seeking malware dropped on your device during a download, it is a phishing email attempting to get you to log in to a fake UNH log in page.
 Unfortunately, with threats coming from so many directions, even the most careful users can end up with compromised credentials.

 While it is critical for all UNH users to be diligent in safeguarding accounts (find tips on Good Security Practices here), it is also important to be able to tell if you have a compromised account because, when it comes to cybercrime, time is always of the essence.